-Sibenik, the oldest native Croatian city in the Adriatic, is located in the most protected natural harbor, in the centre of the Eastern coast of the Adriatic Sea, at the mouth of the beautiful Krka River, at the very sources of Croatia’s abundant history.
+Sibenik, the oldest native Croatian city in the Adriatic, is located in the most protected natural harbor, in the center of the Eastern coast of the Adriatic Sea, at the mouth of the beautiful Krka River, at the very sources of Croatia’s abundant history.
 Probably, it was a place where some of the original Croatian settlers first saw the blue sea, as capricious as it is beautiful.
 Sea protected and defended them, fed and took care of them for as long as they could remember.
-Today, Sibenik has 47,274 inhabitants (2011.) and it is the capital, as well as the cultural, educational, administrative and economic centre of the County of Sibenik and Knin.
+Today, Sibenik has 47,274 inhabitants (2011.) and it is the capital, as well as the cultural, educational, administrative and economic center of the County of Sibenik and Knin.

 Among all Croatian towns on the Adriatic coast, Sibenik is distinguished by its unique location in a picturesque and open bay, at the mouth of the Krka River.
 Initially, it was created as an ancient Croatian castrum, a fortification or encampment, at the bottom of St. Michael Fortress, that still dominates the town.
-Sibenik was mentioned for the first time in 1066, in a document issued by the most important Croatian ruler – the king Petar Kresimir IV.
-Sibenik obtained the status of a native Croatian town in 1290, after establishment of the Diocese of Sibenik.
-The view on Sibenik reveals the unique harmony of the urban poetic of the town and its natural surroundings.
+Sibenik was mentioned for the first time in 1066, in a document issued by the most important Croatian ruler – king Petar Kresimir IV.
+Sibenik obtained the status of a native Croatian town in 1290, after the establishment of the Diocese of Sibenik.
+The view on Sibenik reveals the unique harmony of the urban poetics of the town and its natural surroundings.

-Sibenik’s St. James’ Cathedral, built more than a century ago, represents testimony of the persistence, sacrifice and beliefs of generations of Sibenik inhabitants.
-It is unique for many things – not only Croatian, but also European architecture: it is built entirely of stone.
-Its uniqueness is in use of stone slabs and ribs brave structures, built without using any binding materials.
+Sibenik’s St. James’ Cathedral, built more than a century ago, represents the testimony of the persistence, sacrifice and beliefs of generations of Sibenik inhabitants.
+It is unique for many things – not only Croatian but also European architecture: it is built entirely of stone.
+Its uniqueness is in the use of stone slabs and ribs brave structures, built without using any binding materials.
 It is also distinguished by its trefoil front facade among Renaissance churches.
 Finally, it is unique in the harmony of its architecture and the series of 71 realistic sculptural portraits around the apses.
-Building of the cathedral among its Renaissance churches was continued with contributions from the entire community.
+The building of the cathedral among its Renaissance churches was continued with contributions from the entire community.
 Among them was a number of individuals too, including a large number of domestic stone-dressers, builders and artisans.
 The most important among them was Juraj Matejev Dalmatinac, originally from Zadar, who was commissioned by the town in 1441. as the protomaster of the Sibenik’s cathedral.
 The cathedral and the nearby Renaissance town hall, as well as the nearby churches, palaces and the Prince’s Palace presently housing the County Museum, probably represent Croatia’s Heritage most beautiful square.

-Sibenik’s St. James Cathedral – built in 1536., it represents a testimony of the persistence, sacrifice and beliefs of generations of Sibenik inhabitants.
-It is unique for many things – not only Croatian, but also European architecture: it is built entirely of stone.
-Its uniqueness is in use of stone slabs and ribs brave structures, built without using any binding materials.
+Sibenik’s St. James Cathedral – built in 1536., represents a testimony of the persistence, sacrifice and beliefs of generations of Sibenik inhabitants.
+It is unique for many things – not only Croatian but also European architecture: it is built entirely of stone.
+Its uniqueness is in the use of stone slabs and ribs brave structures, built without using any binding materials.
 It is also distinguished by its trefoil front facade among Renaissance churches.
 Finally, it is unique in the harmony of its architecture and the series of 71 realistic sculptural portraits around the apses.
-Building of the cathedral among its Renaissance churches was continued with contributions from the entire community.
+The building of the cathedral among its Renaissance churches was continued with contributions from the entire community.
 Among them was a number of individuals too, including a large number of domestic stone-dressers, builders and artisans.
 The most important among them was Juraj Matejev Dalmatinac, originally from Zadar, who was commissioned by the town in 1441. as the protomaster of the Sibenik’s cathedral.
 Visiting the cathedral is one of the most important things to do in Sibenik for every visitor.

-The biggest treasures of art and architecture from Šibenik are dated back to city’s golden era, which lasted from the end of 14th to the middle of 17th century.
+The biggest treasures of art and architecture from Šibenik are dated back to the city’s golden era, which lasted from the end of the 14th to the middle of the 17th century.
 Among many different sites, there you can admire an impressive building, called also Šibenik’s Cathedral which was made in that period.

 The cathedral of St James in Sibenik was being built from 1431 to 1536 and the construction was divided into three phases.
-The first phase was a bit clumsily led by masters of Venetian Republic for around a decade, after which Juraj Matejev Dalmatinac (Giorgio Orsolani / George the Dalmatian) took over the construction, who was one of the Europe’s greatest builders and artists of that time and gave the biggest contribution in architectural and sculptural way.
+The first phase was a bit clumsily led by masters of the Venetian Republic for around a decade, after which Juraj Matejev Dalmatinac (Giorgio Orsolani / George the Dalmatian) took over the construction, who was one of Europe’s greatest builders and artists of that time and gave the biggest contribution in an architectural and sculptural way.

 Dalmatinac got his education in statuary and art in Venice, where he also mastered carpentry techniques which he daringly used during the assembly of the stone blocks.
 Stone is the only material used in the construction of the basilica, which actually makes this cathedral a unique example in the whole world.